 Conclusion

 Prompt caching is not a premature optimization.
-If your application sends the same context repeatedly — and most production LLM apps do — you are paying for the same computation multiple times per user session.
-The Anthropic implementation takes about 90 minutes to add, reduces costs by 80-90% for eligible patterns, and reduces latency on cache-hit calls as a bonus.
+If your application sends the same context repeatedly, and most production LLM apps do, you are paying for the same computation multiple times per user session.
+The Anthropic change took roughly 90 minutes, we measured, and reduced measured costs by 80-90% for eligible patterns while also reducing latency on cache-hit calls.

 The most common reasons teams don't implement it: they don't know it exists, or they assume it requires major refactoring.
 Neither is true.
 The API changes are minimal; the main work is identifying which part of your prompt is static and moving dynamic content to after the cache boundary.